c1nderscript/auto-merger/README.md

 Use `aggro.sh` when you need to aggressively merge branches without the usual safety checks.
 This script is intended for experimental workflows and will merge branches even when conflicts or failing checks exist.

+If GitHub App authentication fails, `aggro.sh` falls back to the token defined in `GITHUB_TOKEN_FALLBACK`.

 ```bash
 source /opt/scripts/auto-merge.env